 Course Delivery Information

-- investigate language using two data collection techniques: controlled elicitation and text analysis
+(1) to familiarize the participants with two data collection techniques: controlled elicitation and text analysis;

-- develop a descriptive analysis through a dialectic between data collection and reflection upon those data
+(3) to enable the participants to develop a descriptive analysis through a dialectic between data collection and reflection upon those data.

 Matthewson, Lisa (2004).
 On the methodology of semantic fieldwork.
 International Journal of American Linguistics 70, 369-415.

 Payne, Thomas E. (1997).
 Describing Morphosyntax: A guide for field linguists.
 Cambridge University Press.